janis-kra/pickpocket/README.md

  * :star: implement basic functionality in the main module, this includes:
    * :white_check_mark: authorization
-   * automatic deletion via lifespan criteria
+   * :white_check_mark: archive via lifespan criteria
+ * (optional / later) create a CLI that allows Pickpocket to be run via terminal
    * deployment via `now` or a similar service possible
- * (optional / later) create a CLI that allows Pickpocket to be run via terminal
  * add a killer application image (such as, a hand pickpocketing something from somewhere...)
- * implement delete-by-date feature
+ * :white_check_mark: implement delete-by-date feature
  * implement additional features:
     * whitelisting via tag/source/favored
     * ...